Park City Mountain vs Deer Valley: Which Resort Is Better for Families?

 The Great Debate

-Park City is blessed with two world-class ski resorts, and the question every visiting family asks is: which one should we ski?
-The answer depends on your family's priorities, skiing ability, and budget.
+Park City has two world-class ski resorts in town and every visiting family asks the same question - which one should we ski.
+The answer depends on your family's priorities, ability, and budget.
+And the math has changed in the last two seasons.
+Deer Valley's East Village expansion has rewritten the conversation.

 Park City Mountain Resort

-Pros: Massive terrain (7,300 acres, the largest ski resort in the US), terrain parks for older kids, accessible from Main Street via Town Lift, more affordable tickets, lively village atmosphere.
+Pros: Massive terrain at 7,300 acres - still the largest single ski area in the US.
+Terrain parks for older kids.
+Accessible from Main Street via Town Lift.
+More affordable lift tickets.
+Lively village atmosphere at both Mountain Village and Canyons.

-Cons: Can feel crowded on peak days, grooming isn't as meticulous, the large size can be overwhelming for beginners.
+Cons: Can feel crowded on peak days.
+Grooming is not as meticulous.
+Sheer size can be overwhelming for beginners.

-Best for: Families with varied skill levels, teenagers, budget-conscious families, those who want ski town atmosphere.
+Best for: Families with varied skill levels, teenagers, budget-conscious families, anyone who wants ski-town atmosphere.

 Deer Valley Resort